Our Top Pick for 2018: Yamaha Arius YDP-181

 This digital piano features a backlit LCD screen that completely removes the need for traditional sheet music.
 Yamaha’s Lyric, Chord, and Notation Display is a great tool to utilize when you are experimenting with a new song.
 This technology is capable of pulling music notation from songs on the internet and even songs you create on the piano itself.
 This feature provides a great way to record, share, and write music for beginners and experts alike.
 Two USB ports are also included, and any song that is accessed through a USB port can be uploaded to the digital piano with the lyrics and the score included.

 As previously mentioned, this digital piano is a great instrument for beginners.
 It features a metronome to help you keep in time with the background beat as well as an educational technology called the Yamaha Education Suite that is designed to help teach beginners.
 The YPG comes with over 100 song options for learning purposes.
 Each lesson is separated into right and left hand techniques to help you with your tempo and your accuracy.
 In addition, a lesson grading program will help you progress and monitor your advancement.
 Currently, the Yamaha YPG is available in a silver finish for about $500 on Amazon.
+You may also find here another reviews & guide about the best digital piano under $500 reviews.

 #4.
 Williams Legato 88-Key Digital Piano